 Athletic Shoes for Hiking

-These shoes I have listed are perfect and a new find that I’m super stoked over.
+These shoes I have listed are perfect for hiking in Maui.
 They are comfortable, slip ons (that still feel snug), moldable (making them easy to pack) and the best part is the price!
 You can get these good looking, super comfy sneakers on amazon for $30!
 That’s a steal.

 I work out in mine every day and I love them.
-I just ordered a few new pairs because you honestly can’t beat the price, the look and it’s like walking on clouds.
+I just ordered a few new pairs because you honestly can’t beat the price, the look and it feels like you are walking on clouds.
 I now have them in white, black, beige and red.